Kamacite: Relationship with taenite

 Taenite is the nickel rich end member of the kamacite–taenite solid solution.
 Taenite is naturally occurring on Earth whereas kamacite is only found on Earth when it comes from space.
 Kamacite forms taenite as it forms and expels nickel to the surrounding area, this area forms taenite.
 Due to the face centered nature of the kamacite lattice and the body centered nature of the nickel lattice the two make intricate angles when they come in contact with each other.
 These angles reveal themselves macroscopically in the Thomson structure.
 Also due to this relationship we get the terms ataxite, hexahedrites and octahedrite.
 Ataxite refers to meteorites that do not show a grossly hexahedral or octahedral structure.
 Meteorites composed of 6 wt% or less nickel are often referred to as hexahedrites due to the crystal structure of kamacite being isometric and causing the meteorite to be cubic.
 Likewise if the meteorite is dominated by the face centered taenite it is called an octahedrite as kamacite will exsolve from the octahedral crystal boundaries of taenite making the meteorite appear octahedral.
-Both hexahedrites and octahedrite only appear when the meteorite breaks along crystal planes or when prepared to accentuate the Thomson structures therefore many are mistakenly called ataxites ar first.
+Both hexahedrites and octahedrite only appear when the meteorite breaks along crystal planes or when prepared to accentuate the Thomson structures; therefore many are mistakenly called ataxites at first.

 Stability range

 Kamacite is only stable at temperatures below 723 °C or 600 °C (Stacey and Banerjee, 2012), as that is where iron becomes cool enough to arrange in a body centered crystal structure.
-Kamacite is also only stable at low pressures as can be assumed because it only forms in the space.
+Kamacite is also only stable at low pressures as can be assumed because it only forms in space.